Milosz-Marchewka/inf03-Jan-25-react-remake/README.md

 # inf03-Jan-25-react-remake

 ### Recreated a Polish INF.03 practical exam for computer science vocational students (11th grade) as a break from another project.
-### Decided to remake it with React instead of Vanilla JS, to get better at the library.
+### Decided to remake it with React instead of Vanilla JS, to get better at the library (mainly learn basic routing).
 Focused on breaking the project up into components, and routing.
 ---
 ### Not all parts of the exam requirements are followed to the letter.
 Most are.
 ### Please do note, the exam sites aren't beautiful.
 They aren't meant to be.